Getting Started

 Regular Status Admission

-Regular status means that you have completed regular high school requirements (even if high school was a few years ago!) or by obtaining a Mature Student High School Diploma in either Manitoba or from another province.
+Regular status means that you have completed regular high school requirements (even if high school was a few years ago!) or by obtaining a Mature Student High School Diploma.
+See Manitoba High School or Out of Province High School.
 You have the qualifications for admission as a regular student based on your grade 12 courses, grades and proof of graduation.

 Mature Status Admission

 Mature status means that you are at least 21 years of age and you do not meet the regular status admission requirements.
-You are a Canadian citizen or permanent resident and you meet at least one of seven Who is Eligible? criteria.
+You are a Canadian citizen or permanent resident and you meet at least one of seven criteria.
+See Mature Status.
 Please note that you are not a mature status student even if you are over 21 if you meet regular status admission requirements.

 Mature Access Admission